Serghei Cleșcenco: Managerial career

 Cleșcenco started his managerial career in 2008 at Moldova under-16 and under-17 teams.
 He led the Moldova under-19 team to 2011 UEFA European Under-19 Championship elite qualification.
 In 2012 he won the Moldovan Cup and Moldovan Super Cup with Milsami Orhei.
 From 2012 to 2014 he was executive assistant at Zimbru Chișinău.
 During this period the club won the Moldovan Cup and Moldovan Super Cup.
 In 2014 he was invited by Alexander Tolstikov to work at União Leiria.
 He worked as a sporting director and assistant coach.
 In 2017 he was Leonid Kuchuk's assistant at Rostov.

 From 2018 to 2020 he headed the Moldova under-20 and under-21 teams.
 Between 2019 and 2021, Cleșcenco was an assistant coach to Engin Fırat and Roberto Bordin at Moldova's national team.
 He became the head coach on 3 December 2021.
 He debuted in a match against Kazakhstan in 2020–21 UEFA Nations League relegation play-outs.
 The Moldovans lost at penalties and were relegated to 2022–23 UEFA Nations League D. Moldova placed second in its group, being tied to points with Latvia, but had a lower goal difference, failing to achieve promotion.

 In UEFA Euro 2024 qualifying Moldova obtained a historic shock 3–2 comeback win over Poland.
 Moldova acquired ten points in a group of five, and also were undefeated at home throughout the qualification.
 However, the Moldovans did not achieve qualification.

 On 11 September 2025, following an 11–1 loss to Norway two days earlier, Cleșcenco resigned from his position.

 Personal life

-Cleșcenco's son, Nicky Cleșcenco, is also a footballer who has appeared for the Moldova national team.
+Cleșcenco's son, Nicky Cleșcenco, is also a footballer who plays for the Moldova national team.